learn-co-students/nyc-dumbo-web-111819/02-intro-to-oo/README.md

 Write an implementation of a bank account that meets the following requirements:

-- can print the balance of the account
+- D -> keeps track of the balance of the account
-- can deposit money into the account
-- can withdraw money from the account
-- keeps track of the account holder
+- D -> keeps track of the account holder
-- can show me all the bank accounts that have been created *bonus*
+- D -> can show me all the bank accounts that have been created
+- B -> can deposit money into the account
+- B -> can withdraw money from the account
+*bonus*
 - can find a bank account based on the account number